Understanding the Difference Between Bipolar and Borderline Personality Disorder

 What is the cause of bipolar disorder?

-Bipolar disorder is rooted in brain chemistry, structure and functioning, as well as genetics and family history.
+Bipolar disorder is rooted in brain chemistry, structural brain differences, and brain functioning, as well as genetics and family history.

 How is bipolar disorder treated?

-Bipolar disorder can be treated with medication, most often with lithium, which helps stabilize mood.
-More recently, other mood stabilizers have been developed that doctors might prescribe largely on a trial-and-error basis, depending on side effects for individual patients.
-Psychotherapy is usually helpful as well to aid the person in managing complications in his life that stem from the episodes of illness, and to monitor adherence to the medication regimen.
+Bipolar disorder can be treated with medications that help stabilize mood.
+Psychotherapy is usually helpful as well to aid the person in managing complications in their life that stem from the episodes of illness, and to monitor adherence to the medication regimen.

 What are the key differences between the disorders?

-Bipolar disorder is more rooted in the biology of the nervous system and more responsive to medication.
-Borderline pathology strongly involves the psychological level of the mind – the way meaning is generated – in addition to the biology of the brain and nervous system.
-A more biological condition like bipolar lacks these deeply rooted psychological aspects, or ways of seeing the world and perceiving the self and others, that characterizes borderline disorders.
+Bipolar disorder is also more rooted in the biology of the nervous system and more responsive to medication.
+Borderline personality disorder strongly involves the psychological level of the mind – the way meaning is generated and events are interpreted – in addition to the biology of the brain and nervous system.

 What is important for people to know?